Photo by Diego Fiore/Shutterstock

 Combine your fall adventure with a city break and head to Cadiz in southern Spain.
 This Andalusian coastal city has a long stretch of sand running south from its center.
 There are plenty of beachfront hotels in the city itself, but for the best head down to Playa de Santibañez for a wilder and quieter expanse.
 In the fall you’re likely to spot local artists performing satirical songs on the city streets, practicing for the February carnival.

 On the southern coast of Cyprus, Limassol enjoys Europe’s longest summer season, making it the ideal escape for sun seekers in the fall.
-There’s an average of eight hours of sunshine a day in October, and temperatures average a toasty 73°F. Governor’s Beach—between Larnaca and Limassol, is family friendly, thanks to its shallow waters.
+There’s about eight hours of sunshine a day in October, and temperatures average a toasty 73°F. Governor’s Beach—between Larnaca and Limassol, is family friendly, thanks to its shallow waters.
 The sand here is brown, backed by striking white cliffs, and there are water sports, hotels, restaurants, and shops nearby.

 Beaches don’t have to be lapped by ocean or sea waves to be worth a trip.
 Lake Maggiore in Italy’s far north has a number of brilliant stretches of sand, but none matches the one at Cannero Riviera.
 South facing, it enjoys the sun for much of the day and is backed by snow-capped mountains.
 Nearby, hike to the Trarego Waterfall for an active day out.

 Few Brits make it to the Isles of Scilly, so a beach break here really is off the beaten path.
-In fall, an average temperature of 57°F is perfect for coastal hiking between the many bays of St. Martin’s, the northernmost island in the archipelago.
+In autumn, an average temperature of 57°F is perfect for coastal hiking between the many bays of St. Martin’s, the northernmost island in the archipelago.
 With its own microclimate thanks to the warm winds of the Gulf Stream, there’s an array of unusual flora here, so the fall foliage colors bring this gorgeous landscape to life.

 Fall in Italy means one thing: food.
 Truffles, chocolate, and chestnuts are all in season at this time of year, making it a delicious beach break destination.
 Head to Castiglione della Pescaia, a medieval town with its 15th-century fortifications still intact and a wide sandy beach.
 Come in September for the wine festival, or November for an olive oil festival.
 It’s an ideal base for exploring the historic town of Vetulonia, with its 5th-century walls, and the village of Tirli, where time seems to stand still.